UB-Mannheim/ocr-gt-tools/INSTALL.md

 The web application will be available under [http://localhost/ocr-gt-tools](http://localhost/ocr-gt-tools).

+### Docker

+    docker run -t -p kbai/ocr-gt-tools

+The server is available on port 9090.

 ### Bundled standalone server

 For development and quick experimentation, we ship a standalone server,